dongqiuyepu/CustomLLM/README.md

         To install streamlit, just run `pip install streamlit`.
 You will be promped for openAI API key, please enter your key to proceed.

 - It will open a browser where you can enter question and get an answer

+## Notes

+If mysql is complaining about credentials, can try to reset volume data first and restart container:

+`docker-compose down -v`
+`docker-compose up -d`